 - From the next screen, scroll down to How to get this update and click on Microsoft Update Catalog (under Method 2).

 - Download the appropriate update according to your OS architecture via the Download button.

 - Open the installation executable, then follow the on-screen prompts to install it on your system.
-Once the update has been installed, restart your computer and see if you are able to get past the startup procedure without encountering the Fatal error C0000022.
+Once the update has been installed, restart your computer and see if you are able to get past the startup procedure without encountering the error C0000022.